 - Coordinate with friends and family so that calls and visits come regularly.

 - Bring a home-cooked meal.

 - Coordinate with friends and family to provide home-cooked meals regularly.

 There are some common-sense tips that apply here.
 Make sure that dietary restrictions aren’t violated.
 Communicate with staff to ensure any treats and food aren’t problematic, and be mindful of any allergies or potential dietary conflicts involving medication.

 There’s another responsibility to loved ones that visitors to nursing homes should pledge to meet: Keep a close eye on care and surroundings to ensure the best possible service is being provided.
 If there is any hint of neglect or abuse, immediately bring it to the attention of management and, if necessary, the authorities.

-If legal problems do arise, the Palm Coast law firm of Chiumento Dwyer Hertel Grant can help protect your loved ones and fight to hold those who harm them accountable.
+If legal problems do arise, the Palm Coast law firm of Chiumento Law, PLLC can help protect your loved ones and fight to hold those who harm them accountable.
 Our compassionate legal team takes pride in representing families with elderly loved ones throughout Flagler and Volusia counties, and we are always here when you need us.